tassyk/security/Security-Tools.md

 - [Hybrid analysis](https://www.hybrid-analysis.com/) : This is a free malware analysis service for the community that detects and analyzes unknown threats using a unique Hybrid Analysis technology
 - [joesandbox](https://www.joesandbox.com/) : (Online) Joe Sandbox detects and analyzes potential malicious files and URLs on Windows, Android, Mac OS, Linux, and iOS for suspicious activities
 - [FEODO Tracker](https://feodotracker.abuse.ch/) : Feodo Tracker is a project of abuse.ch with the goal of sharing botnet C&C servers associated with the Feodo malware family (Dridex, Emotet/Heodo).
-- [pestudio](https://www.winitor.com/) : The goal of pestudio is to spot suspicious artifacts within executable files in order to ease and accelerate Malware Initial Assessment.
+- [#TotalHash](https://totalhash.cymru.com/) : #totalhash provides static and dynamic analysis of Malware samples.
+- [URLVoid](https://www.urlvoid.com/) : Website Reputation Checker (This service helps you detect potentially malicious websites)

 ### Docker security